OpenTechSchool/python-data-intro/core/text-files.md

 ### Solution:

-It prints the contents of the text file out on the console.
+It prints out the contents of the text file.

 ## What's really happening here?